1005jh/jasonkang14.github.io/content/posts/2022-06-01---list-vs-tuple.md

 ## Conclusion

-1. Lists and tuples have similarities but their nature makes lists more efficient in terms of memory.
+1. Lists and tuples have similarities but their nature makes tuples more efficient in terms of memory.
 2. However, it looks like it’s more of a personal choice in terms of which one to use